-Stress management can be beneficial in many areas of your life, , however it all starts with implementing simple tasks at home.
+Stress management can be beneficial in many areas of your life, however, it all starts with implementing simple tasks at home.
 Taking the time to identify what is making you feel overwhelmed and defining what makes these important for you to fix is essential to combating the challenges that will lead you to a healthier lifestyle.
-The way in which you manage your stress can come in many different forms, follow these simple tips to ensure you have a good place to start.
+According to a Naturopathic located in Phoenix, the way in which you manage your stress can come in many different forms, follow these simple tips to ensure you have a good place to start.

 The first step to limiting personal stress can be done right at home.
 Daily cleaning and organizing in your house can be therapeutic for some, and a way to release built up energy that is built up throughout the day.
 Clutter can also,both physically and mentally, cause stress and drain you.
 Luckily, it is easy to set aside some time to ensure that your house is clean.
 The trickier part of home organization involves time management with your schedule.
 Thankfully, there are plenty of online tools that allow us to do some of our weekly chores and errands right from your mobile device.
 There are applications that allow you to order your groceries and even find entertainment for the whole family!